 Sweden has a well-established welfare system that today faces several challenges.
 Research is crucial in meeting these challenges and working for a continuously improved welfare.
 Within the welfare research field we fund research on social relation within and between different social groups, social care as well as social policy and social insurance objectives, laws and institutions.

-There are three scientific panels within welfare:
+There are three review panels within welfare: